panda1835/fulbright-how-to-get-help/README.md

 The digital handbook is available [HERE](panda1835.github.io/fulbright-how-to-get-help/)

+*The Vietnamese version of the handbook is in development.
+We will update it as soon as possible.*

 ## Introduction
 This digital handbook aims to provide essential information and resources to support individuals who have experienced or witnessed sexual misconduct at Fulbright University Vietnam.
 We recognize the importance of creating a safe and respectful campus environment for all members of our community.